10 nm process: Foundry

 Transistor gate pitch is also referred to as CPP (contacted poly pitch) and interconnect pitch is also referred to as MMP (minimum metal pitch).
 Samsung reported their "10 nm" process as having a 64 nm transistor gate pitch and 48 nm interconnect pitch.
 TSMC reported their "10 nm" process as having a 64 nm transistor gate pitch and 42 nm interconnect pitch.
-Further investigation by Tech Insights revealed even these values to also be false, and they have been updated accordingly.
+Further investigation by Tech Insights revealed even these values to be false, and they have been updated accordingly.
 In addition, the transistor fin height of Samsung's "10 nm" process was updated by MSSCORPS CO at SEMICON Taiwan 2017.
 GlobalFoundries decided not to develop a "10 nm" node, because it believed it would be short lived.
 Samsung's "8 nm" process was at that time the company's last to exclusively use DUV lithography.

 DRAM "10 nm class"

 For the DRAM industry, the term "10 nm-class" is often used and this dimension generally refers to the half-pitch of the active area.
 The "10 nm" foundry structures are generally much larger.

-Generally "10 nm class" refers to DRAM with a 10-19 nm feature size, and was first introduced c.
-2016.
+Generally "10 nm class" refers to DRAM with a 10-19 nm feature size, and was first introduced around 2016.
 As of 2020, there were three generations of "10 nm class" DRAM : 1x nm (19-17 nm, Gen1); 1y nm (16-14 nm, Gen2); and 1z nm (13-11 nm, Gen3).
 3rd Generation "1z" DRAM was first introduced c.
 2019 by Samsung, and was initially stated to be produced using ArF lithography without the use of EUV lithography; subsequent production did utilise EUV lithography.

 Beyond 1z Samsung named its next node (fourth generation "10 nm class") DRAM : "D1a" (expected at that time to have been produced in 2021), and beyond that "D1b" (expected at that time to have been produced in 2022); whilst Micron referred to succeeding "nodes" as "D1α" and "D1β".
 Micron announced volume shipment of 1α class DRAM in early 2021.